List of Western subgenres: Ostern

-Ostern films were Western-style films produced in the Soviet Union and Socialist Eastern Europe.
+Ostern or Eastern films were Western-style films produced in the Soviet Union and Socialist Eastern Europe.
 They were popular in Communist Eastern European countries and were a particular favorite of Joseph Stalin.
 Osterns are typically divided between "Easterns", which sought to portray an Eastern European analogue to the Wild West set in frontier regions across Eurasia, and "Red Westerns", which were set in the American West but sought to subvert the ideas of manifest destiny and other narratives typical of Hollywood Westerns in favor of Marxist ideals of proletarian internationalism and class consciousness.

-Red Western films usually portrayed the American Indians sympathetically, as oppressed people, fighting for their rights, in contrast to American Westerns of the time, which frequently portrayed the Indians as villains.
-Osterns frequently featured Gypsy or Turkic people in the role of the Indians, due to the shortage of authentic Indians in Eastern Europe.
+Red Western films usually portrayed the American Indians sympathetically, as oppressed people fighting for their rights, in contrast to American Westerns of the time, which frequently portrayed them as villains.
+Osterns frequently featured Gypsy or Turkic people in the role of the Indians, due to the shortage of authentic Native Americans in Eastern Europe.

-Gojko Mitic portrayed righteous, kind-hearted, and charming Indian chiefs (e.g., in Die Söhne der großen Bärin (1966), directed by Josef Mach).
+In "DEFA-Indianerfilme" series of films, produced in the GDR, Gojko Mitic portrayed righteous, kind-hearted, and charming Indian chiefs (e.g., in Die Söhne der großen Bärin (1966), directed by Josef Mach).
 He became honorary chief of the Sioux tribe when he visited the United States, in the 1990s, and the television crew accompanying him showed the tribe of one of his films.
 American actor and singer Dean Reed, an expatriate who lived in East Germany, also starred in several Ostern films.

 "Eastern" films typically replaced the Wild West setting with by an Eastern setting in the steppes of the Caucasus.
 Western stock characters, such as "cowboys and Indians", were also replaced by Caucasian stock characters, such as bandits and harems.
 A famous example of the genre was White Sun of the Desert, which was popular in the Soviet Union.